 Fun and fitness are all part of this unique endurance sport.

 Are you a horse lover and a runner?
 Ever wonder if there was a way to combine the sport of endurance riding with cross-country running?
 Look no further!
-The equestrian sport called ride and tie might be right for you.
+The equestrian sport called might be right for you.

 Officially started in 1971, this relatively new sport to the horse world requires a team of two people and one horse.
 Over a trail course that can vary in length from under ten miles to one hundred miles, each individual trades off riding the horse and running solo at strategic distances along the course.

 While the horse and rider gallop ahead, the runner makes up distance on foot and catches up to the horse that has been tied up and is waiting, while the previous rider then becomes the runner.
 This leapfrog method continues through the entire length of the course until all three team members cross the finish line.